nutonomy/nuscenes-devkit/python-sdk/nuscenes/eval/panoptic/README.md

 - [Leaderboard](#leaderboard)

 ## Introduction
-We define the lidar panoptic segmentation and multi-object panoptic tracking tasks on nuScenes.
+We define the lidar panoptic segmentation and panoptic tracking tasks on Panoptic nuScenes.
 This challenge is a collaboration between Motional and the Robot Learning Lab of Prof. Valada at the University of Freiburg.
 For panoptic segmentation, the goal is to predict the semantic categories of every point, and additional instance IDs for things.
-While panoptic segmentation focuses on static frames, multi-object panoptic tracking additionally enforces temporal coherence and pixel-level associations over time.
-For both tasks, there are 16 categories (10 things and 6 stuff).
+While panoptic segmentation focuses on static frames, panoptic tracking additionally enforces temporal coherence and pixel-level associations over time.
+For both tasks, there are 16 categories (10 thing and 6 stuff classes).
+Refer to the [Panoptic nuScenes paper](https://arxiv.org/pdf/2109.03805.pdf) for more details.

 ## Participation
-The nuScenes panoptic evaluation server (coming soon) is open all year round for submission.
-Participants can choose to attend both panoptic segmentation and multi-object panoptic tracking tasks, or only the panoptic segmentation task.
-To participate in the challenge, please create an account at EvalAI (coming soon).
+The nuScenes panoptic [evaluation server](https://eval.ai/web/challenges/challenge-page/1243/overview) is open all year round for submission.
+Participants can choose to attend both panoptic segmentation and panoptic tracking tasks, or only the panoptic segmentation task.
+To participate in the challenge, please create an account at [EvalAI](https://eval.ai).
 Then upload your zipped result folder with the required [content](#results-format).
-After each challenge, the results will be exported to the nuScenes panoptic leaderboard (coming soon).
+After each challenge, the results will be exported to the nuScenes [panoptic leaderboard](https://www.nuscenes.org/panoptic).
 This is the only way to benchmark your method against the test dataset.
 We require that all participants send the following information to nuScenes@motional.com after submitting their results on EvalAI:
 - Team name
 - Method name
 - Authors